 He is frequently instructed by in-house counsel who describe him as “hard working” with a “quietly confident style” (a previous Chambers and Partners testimonial).
 They all appreciate his ability to grasp technical issues quickly and give sound, commercial and cost effective advice.
 This is partly due to a secondment to the Legal Department of the Civil Aviation Authority early in his career, making him keenly aware of the frequent and competing pressures on in house counsel’s time.
 Simon prides himself on building up trusted advisor status with his in house clients.
 He will return calls/emails immediately 24/7 and if he gives in-house counsel options, he will always put his neck on the line and recommend which option the client should take.

 Simon is a keen advocate of mediation where appropriate.
 He is an accredited ADR Group mediator and uses his mediation training to his clients’ advantage both prior to, and during, commercial mediations.

-Simon is listed as a Recommended Lawyer in the Legal 500 (2020 edition).
+Simon is recognised as a Leading Individual by Chambers (2020 edition) and he is listed as a Recommended Lawyer in the Legal 500 (2020 edition).